Oswaldo Cabrera Player Props: Yankees vs. Twins

 Twins Pitching Rankings

-- The 9.8 strikeouts per nine innings compiled by the Twins pitching staff ranks third in MLB.
+- The 9.8 strikeouts per nine innings put together by the Twins pitching staff ranks fourth in MLB.

-- The Twins have the fourth-ranked team ERA across all MLB pitching staffs (3.37).
+- The Twins have a 3.26 team ERA that ranks third across all MLB pitching staffs.

-- Twins pitchers combine to rank 15th in baseball in home runs given up (24 total, 1.1 per game).
+- Twins pitchers combine to surrender 24 total home runs at a clip of one per game (to rank 12th in the league).

-- Gray gets the start for the Twins, his fifth of the season.
-He is 2-0 with a .82 ERA and 26 strikeouts in 22 2/3 innings pitched.
+- The Twins are sending Ryan (4-0) out to make his fifth start of the season.
+He is 4-0 with a 3.24 ERA and 29 strikeouts in 25 2/3 innings pitched.

-- His most recent appearance was in relief on Sunday when the righty threw 2/3 innings against the Washington Nationals while allowing hits.
+- The right-hander last appeared in relief on Monday, when he threw 2/3 innings against the New York Yankees while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.